Trojan Shield: Europol details massive organized crime sting | DW | 08.06.2021

 Australian police arrested 224 people, who were now facing more than 526 charges.
 It also shut down six underground drug labs and seized firearms and dozens of millions of dollars in cash.

-The operation "has struck a heavy blow against organised crime — not just in this country, but one that will echo around organised crime around the world," Australia's Prime Minister Scott Morrison said.
+The operation "has struck a heavy blow against organized crime — not just in this country, but one that will echo around organized crime around the world," Australia's Prime Minister Scott Morrison said.

 Australian police also believed the operation had helped prevent an organized crime-related murder plot targeting a family of five.